oxarbitrage/documentation/understanding_market_engine.md

 ## BitAsset

-In bitshares the term smartcoin generally refers to specific MPAs that are owned by the committee and fed by the witnesses.
+In bitshares the term bitasset generally refers to specific MPAs that are owned by the committee and fed by the witnesses.
 Examples of this assets are USD, CNY, EUR and other system stable coins.
 They are also known by the "bit" prefix like bitUSD however the real name registered in the blockchain is just USD in that example.

 ## Feeds

-In a market pegged asset the feed is how the witnesses valuate asset, at was price, using external sources.
+In a market pegged asset the feed is how the witnesses valuate asset, at what price, using external sources.
 Witnesses collect market prices from different sources, apply some algorithm and feed the bitshares network.
-Effective feed in bitshares is the medium of all the witness provided feeds.
+Effective settelement price of MPA in bitshares is the medium of all the witness provided feeds.

-Feeds haves expiration.
+Feeds haves expiration, so witnesses or feed producers must submit new data constantly.

 ## Feed manipulation